nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Aligned to the Gods:** Clerics must believe in a great deific cause, and as such cannot be of Neutral alignment.

-**Heavenly Power (Spellcaster):** Clerics channel the divine will of their deities to cast spells from the Cleric spell list.
-Clerics begin the game with a holy prayerbook which contains a base of two (2) randomly-determined clerical prayers.
-This number of bonus spells is directly modified by the Cleric's WIS mod, which can reduce the bonus amount to zero (but not lower).
+**Heavenly Power (Spellcaster):** Clerics channel the divine will of their deities to cast magical spells.
+Clerics begin the game with a holy prayerbook which contains a base of two (2) randomly-determined cantrips and two (2) random level 1 spells in the form of clerical prayers.
+This number of bonus level 1 spells is directly modified by the Cleric's WIS mod, which can reduce the bonus amount to zero (but not lower).
+The Cleric can choose to gain two (2) random bonus cantrips in place of any one (1) bonus level 1 spell.

 At each new level the Cleric is divinely inspired to add two (2) new prayers to their book, and they can add more by sanctifying, converting, and transcribing prayers to other gods found on scrolls and books in dungeons.
 Spells are memorized, cast and forgotten per normal magic rules.

 At the start of play, a new Cleric can only cast level 1 spells.
 This maximum spell level increases by +1 at every odd-numbered level of experience.